Maximize tax savings

-This is how with each withdrawal that you make, your mutual fund will see a decline in its units.
-As the NAV increases, the redemption of the units would get lesser and lesser and as the NAV falls, it would have the opposite effect, requiring the redemption of more units.
+So, with each withdrawal, your mutual fund will see a decline in its units.
+At higher NAVs, you may redeem fewer units to fulfill the cash requirements.
+Conversely, as the NAV falls, it would have the opposite effect, requiring the redemption of more units.

 In case of debt funds, if your holding period is less than 36 months, then the amount that you withdraw will form a part of your income.
 It will then be taxed according to your income slab.